 Trek to Phugtal Gompa - An Ultimate Travel Guide

 This monastery belongs to the Gelug school of Tibetan Buddhism.
-Gelug is one of the newest schools of Tibetan Buddhism and was founded by Je Tsongkhapa.
-In the early 15th century, Jangsem Sherap Zangpo, a disciple of Tsongkhapa established Phugtal gompa.
+Gelug is one of the newest schools of Tibetan Buddhism, founded by Je Tsongkhapa.
+In the early 15th century, Jangsem Sherap Zangpo established Phugtal Gompa as a center for meditation and learning.

 Those amazing landscapes of the Phugtal monastery trek